 Breath, meditation and other relaxation and well-being techniques

-Learning to deal with stress is probably the most important change we can make in our lives.
-Stress is known to lead to many diseases, affecting our bodies and mind.
+Finding a way to relax and deal with stress and tension is probably the most important change we can make in our lives.
+Stress has a wide ranging effect on our physiology, affecting our immune system, hormones, creating inflammation and much more.
+Stress is known to lead to many diseases that affect our bodies and minds.

 I also offer a range of classes and therapies that are targeted to improve well-being:

 Sleep is vital for our mental and physical well-being and health.
 But maybe it is even more than that: “We are somewhat more ourselves in our sleeps; and the slumber of the body seems to be the waking of the soul” Thomas Browne

 Most of us have the odd sleepless night.
 But for some of us, our sleep is disrupted on a regular basis – either we find it difficult to fall asleep or have disturbed sleep, waking up during the night and finding it difficult to go back to sleep.
 This may be due to medical reasons so you should always check with your GP if you suffer from chronic insomnia.
 Mostly, though insomnia is caused by stress and tension – physical or mental.

 The Relax-and-Restore-Sleep class is designed to help the body to release tension and let go of stress-related thinking.
 The class combines breathing exercises with small micro-movements.

 Monday nights 7.45 from the end of September 2020